Find work or placements

 your studies

-- Update your CV with information about your degree, work experience and skills.
+- Update your CV with information about your degree, work experience and skills to find a job that fits your unique skillset and qualifications.
 A professional CV or application form is key when applying for work.
-Many students and graduates are head-hunted via LinkedIn, so spend some time creating a profile for job alerts and to get connections.
+Many students and graduates are head-hunted via LinkedIn, so spend some time creating a profile for networking and job alerts.

 - Watch out for on-campus opportunities.
 The Student’s Union, canteen, open day teams, library and accommodation office employ students for casual roles.